zeroluck/docs/sources/admin-guide/cache-refresh/index.md

 * _Bind DN:_ This field contains the username to connect to the internal server.
 The default BindDN for Gluu Server is `cn=directory manager`.

-* _Use SSL:_ Please tick the checkbox because the SSL has to be activated.
+* _Use SSL:_ Please tick the check-box because the SSL has to be activated.

 * _Max Connections:_ The recommended number of connections is 2.